EnigmaCurry/blogofile.com/_documentation/file_overview.rst

 The `YAML <http://en.wikipedia.org/wiki/YAML>`_ portion is between the two ``---`` lines, and it describes all of the metadata for the post.
 The options include:

 * **categories**
     A list of categories that this post should appear in, seperated by commas.
+You don't have to configure the categories beforehand, you are defining them right here.
 * **date**
     The date of the post (year/month/day hour:minute:second)
 * **permalink**